The Maya word for “lord” and for “high king”

 The language group of the Maya peoples, composed of 28 mutually unintelligible languages.
 (The term should be reserved for Mayan languages.
 The word “Maya” should be used for the name of the people, either as a noun or an adjective.)

-An ethno-geographical area in Central America, which included Guatemala, Belize, the northwestern edges of Honduras and El Salvador, and the Mexican provinces of Yucatán, Quintana Roo, Campeche and part of Tabasco
+An ethno-geographical area in Middle America, which included Guatemala, Belize, the northwestern edges of Honduras and El Salvador, and all of Mexico.

 A Maya military commander

 A highly elaborate Mesoamerican culture on the Mexican gulf coast which was at its height from 1200 to 600 B.C.
 The Olmec influenced the rise and development of the other great civilizations of Mesoamerica, such as the Maya, and were probably the first to develop large religious and ceremonial centers with temple mounds, monumental sculptures, massive altars, and sophisticated systems of drains and lagoons.
 The Olmec were probably also the first Mesoamericans to devise glyph writing and the 260-day calendar.